Paes foresees the release of masks in closed places until November 15 in Rio

 More vaccines: State of Rio receives 220,000 doses of AstraZeneca after threat of shortage

+Paes reiterated that the November 15 deadline has already been projected since August by the city’s scientific committee, according to the minutes published in the Official Gazette.
+The text of the minutes, however, notes that masks should continue to be used in hospitals and on public transport.

 On the other hand, the release of masks in open places will occur when 65% coverage is reached.
-The forecast is for it to happen until next Tuesday.
-As already announced by the city.
+It is expected to happen until next Tuesday, as already announced by the city.
 According to Paes, the two measures will only be taken if there is a court decision or worsening of the pandemic rates.

 on target of the gangs: See the most stolen car models in the state of Rio in 2021